 5. Plastics and ocean debris

-An estimated 8 million tonnes of plastic end up in our oceans each year.
+An estimated eight million tons of plastic end up in our oceans each year.
 Our discarded bottles, plastic bags, and packaging are choking and entangling animals, or breaking up into tiny pieces that can be swallowed, releasing toxic chemicals along the way.
 Over 90% of seabirds are now thought to have plastic pieces in their stomachs.

 The good news is that all of these threats can be mitigated.

 Our work to encourage the shipping industry to travel at slower speeds will help reduce underwater noise, ship strike risk to whales, and reduce greenhouse gas emissions, and so help address climate change.